A calm framework for clarity in a world that demands your attention.

 Step Three: Separate Emotion from Decision

-Feelings are part of the landscape but they are not the map.
 Identify what you feel.
-Identify what needs to be done.
+After that, identify what needs to be done.
 These are separate tasks.
-When emotion and decision are fused, clarity vanishes.

 Step Four: Choose the Next Structural Action

-The Ten Minute Clarity Reset
+The Ten-Minute Clarity Reset

 This is the Future Literacy reset.
 Use it any time the day begins to tilt out of balance.

-Minute 1 to 2: Reduce inputs
+Minute 1 to 2: Reduce Inputs

-Minute 3 to 5: Write what is true
+Minute 3 to 5: Write What Is True

-Minute 6 to 8: Sort the landscape
+Minute 6 to 8: Sort the Landscape

-• What is noise
+- What is noise?

-• What is obligation
+- What is obligation?

-• What is emotion
+- What is emotion?

-• What is the actual problem
+- What is the actual problem?

-Minute 9 to 10: Choose one structural action
+Minute 9 to 10: Choose One Structural Action

 Close one loop.
 Set one boundary.
 Solve one small but real part of the problem.
-Clarity comes from completion.

 Work Pressure